-I’ve had a spare neck lying around for some time – an ebony neck for a Telecaster which was never constructed.
+The guitar sat this way for about a year.
+But I’d had a spare neck lying around for some time – an ebony neck for a Telecaster which was never constructed.
 At the same time, I have been meaning to change the strings on guitar #3 because when I built it, I was experimenting with 8-38 strings and I have learned over time I do not like such thin strings.
 My lack of finesse while playing tends to stretch the strings I fret and enough so that one can actually hear notes on the high string going sharp.
 I find that with 9s / 10s I do not hear the same thing.
-I decided today to see what guitar #3 looked like with an ebony neck and, simultaneously, to change the string gauge.
+I decided today to see what the guitar looked like with an ebony neck and, simultaneously, to change the string gauge.

 When I used to work in an auto repair shop, the jargon we used when fixing something on a customer’s car was to “R&R” whatever we were fixing, meaning remove and replace.
 So today I decided to R&R my neck.

-This is guitar #3, the guitar with which I started:
+This is the Pstchadelicaster, the guitar with which I started:

 The first step is to get the new neck as straight as possible.
 Using a 5.5mm Allen key, I adjusted the truss rod using the coarse adjustment at the base of the neck, until the neck had an ever-so-slight bow to it.